 In his new dating profile photos Seth looks HELLA FINE.
 To be fair, Seth *is* hella fine.
 But he also hired a great dating profile photographer (I’m not even attempting to be modest anymore, lol!).

-Anyhow, after his dating photo session Seth uploaded his new hella fine dating photos to Bumble.
+Anyhow, after his dating photo session Seth uploaded his new hella fine dating photos to old Bumble profile.
 He told me,

 "I saw a slight increase in likes and matches but it didn't feel right considering the giant leap in the quality of my new photos..."

-He marinated on it for a week and then he tried something...and it worked.
-Here’s what Seth did:
+He marinated on it for a week and then decided to do a full dating profile reset.

-By deleting the app, waiting a few days, then starting again, the app's algorithm will see you as fresh meat.
-And in this case--the meat is fuckin FRESSSSHHHHH because your new dating photos look amazing!
+By deleting the app, waiting, then starting fresh, Bumble's algorithms saw Seth as fresh meat.
+And in this case, the meat was FRESSSSHHHHH because his new dating photos looked amazing!

 1. Head to Settings: Open Hinge, tap on your profile, and hit the gear icon.